The Roseville area serves southern Placer County, western El Dorado County and the Folsom and Rancho Cordova areas in Sacramento County.

 - Lack of Access to Mental Health Services

-The Community Benefit Grant Program has closed for 2014.
-For additional information about awardees of the 2014 Community Benefit Grant Program, visit www.kp.org/greatersacramento
+For additional information about the 2015 Community Benefit Grant Program, visit www.kp.org/greatersacramento

 If you are interested in Kaiser Permanente sponsorship of an upcoming event, please view our event sponsorship guidelines located at www.kp.org/greatersacramento.